maxrinalfox/professional-services/examples/creative-studio/docs/03-backend/01_SERVICES_ARCHITECTURE.md

         1. Download PDF from GCS
         2. Extract text using pypdf
         3. Summarize with Gemini API
-        4. Store in Firestore with status=ready
+        4. Store in PostgreSQL with status=ready

     Returns:
         BrandGuidelineModel with extracted text